willfaught/willfaught.github.io/content/blog/2016-06-24-e3-2016-nintendo-boss-on-nx-for-us-its-not-about-specs---ign.md

 - vr
 - virtual reality
 - teraflops
-title: 'E3 2016: Nintendo Boss on NX: ''For Us, It''s Not About Specs'' - IGN'
+title: 'E3 2016: Nintendo Boss On NX: ''For Us, It''s Not About Specs'' - IGN'
 ---

 Alex Osborn, writing for IGN: